 Outside of work, Dr. McWhorter enjoys gardening, hiking, and being in nature.
 She also plays several musical instruments.
 Because she has a special interest in classic eastern Indian music, she also plays the harmonium.

-Patricia dedicates this recognition in loving memory of her father, Wayne McWhorter, and her mentor, the late Mark Jones, Ph.D.
+Patricia dedicates this recognition in loving memory of her father, Wayne McWhorter, and her mentor Mark Jones, Ph.D.

 Contact: Katherine Green, 516-825-5634, [email protected]